 Project or workshop series/collaboration with educational institutions or organizations

-In addition to the completion of the proposed project, grant recipients will be expected to showcase their completed projects and discuss their experiences at a Yale Environmental Humanities event in the 2021-2022 academic year (date TBD).
-Grant recipients also will be expected to provide a written report or summary that can be featured on the Yale Environmental Humanities website.
+In addition to the completion of the proposed project, grant recipients will be expected to showcase their projects and discuss their experiences at an Environmental Humanities event in the 2021-2022 academic year (date TBD).
+Grant recipients also will be expected to provide a written report or summary that can be featured on the Environmental Humanities web page.

 The review committee will consider the following criteria while judging a project: